-British Virgin Islands Top Attractions - 10 Things To Do on your Charter in the BVI
+Discover the Top 10 Things To Do on a Yacht Charter in the BVI

 The Baths at Virgin Gorda | The Wreck of the Rhone | Willy T's | Soggy Dollar Bar | Foxy's | Sandy Spit | Lobster on Anegada | The Bubbling Pools | Snorkeling at The Indians | Kodiak Queen Art Dive Ship

-A BVI yacht charter is unlike any other; find your very own paradise in one of the unique 50 isles where steady trade winds, gorgeous cuisine and pirate- ship bars will undoubtedly leave you feeling relaxed and rejuvenated.
-From desert islands to floating bars, sunken ships to natural jacuzzis, there's bound to be something for everyone to enjoy in the British Virgin Islands.
+A BVI yacht charter is unlike any other!
+Find your very own paradise in one of the unique 50 islands where steady trade winds, gorgeous cuisine, and pirate ship bars will undoubtedly leave you feeling relaxed and rejuvenated.
+From desert islands to stunning restaurants, sunken ships to natural jacuzzis, there's something for everyone to enjoy in the British Virgin Islands.

-"The Baths" are undoubtedly the must-see attraction of the BVI archipelago- a collection of granite boulders create a fantastic playground for adults and children alike at the south end of the Virgin Gorda.
-These scenic caves that open onto the sea is the ideal place for families; children can clamber over the rocks whilst parents admire the delightful boulders towering above the turqouise sea.
-We would recommend arriving early in the morning to explore the caves in peace, before the crowds arrive between 10am and 2pm.
+"The Baths" are undoubtedly one of the must-see attractions of the BVI archipelago.
+A collection of granite boulders create a fantastic playground for adults and children alike located on the south end of Virgin Gorda.
+These scenic caves that open into the sea are the ideal place for families!
+Children can clamber over the rocks whilst parents admire the dramatic towering rocks above the turquoise sea.
+We would recommend arriving early in the morning to explore the caves in peace before the crowds arrive between 10 am and 2 pm.
 Visitors normally moor their dinghy at the mooring area in Devils Bay, a beautiful, sandy beach in the middle of the large rock formations.

 Not far from Salt Island, you will find the magnificent Wreck of the Rhone - a preserved sunken postal ship that lies in water ranging from 20 to 80 feet- a diver's heaven!
-It is no wonder that it has been voted as the #1 diving site in the Caribbean by sport diver and scuba diving magazines.
+It's no wonder that the Wreck of Rhone has been voted as the #1 diving site in the Caribbean by sport diver and scuba diving magazines!
 Even after 149 years, RMS Rhone is a remarkable place to explore with something new to discover on each visit.
 To find out more, read our broker's blog for detailed information.

-Arrive in time for lunch or dinner, or later on in happy hour to soak up the party atmosphere.
-Choose from standard burgers and pub food, and if you're feeling up to it, try their speciality of shooters (usually drunk from an old water ski or on someone's stomach) and rum drinks.
+Arrive in time for lunch or dinner, or later in the day for happy hour and soak up the party atmosphere.
+Choose from standard burgers or pub food, and if you're feeling up to it, try their specialty of shooters (usually drunk from an old water ski or on someone's stomach) and not to mention, the rum drinks!

 Head to the beach bar to enjoy a burger, a classic flying fish sandwich, or even to purchase a t-shirt or two to take back as a souvenir or gift.
 The anchorage on White Bay is easy, and, once your anchor drops, you are just a short swim away from the perfect ambiance of this gorgeous beach.

 The Bubbling Pools is a tidal pool into which Atlantic waves continually send gushes of water.
-It's fun and relaxing- and worth the 10 minute hike- for a unique experience and first-hand insight into the wonders of nature!
+It's fun and relaxing and totally worth the 10-minute hike for a unique experience and first-hand insight into the wonders of nature!

-** Not recommended currently - Foxy's Taboo is still closed and there is a lot of hurrican "junk" that has been piled up on the way to the Bubbling Pools.
-Stay tuned for an update when all is back to normal** Arrive by pulling up at Foxy's Taboo, walking along the path past a cypress grove and over a rocky hill, roamed by wild sheep.
+Arrive by pulling up at Foxy's Taboo, walking along the path past a cypress grove and over a rocky hill, roamed by wild sheep.
 Imagine bathing in a gorgeous emerald green natural jacuzzi set in stunning surroundings.
-This is a fantastic spot to wind down after the hike, and reflect on your exciting day and incredible holiday.
+This is a fantastic spot to wind down after the hike and reflect on your exciting day and incredible holiday.

 A new attraction to Virgin Gorda is the Kodiak Queen Art Reef, which was a WWII Ship that survived Pearl Harbor and is now a submerged art exhibit/diving attraction/coral reef.
 Richard Branson and several artists and entrepreneurs rescued the ship from the scrap yard and turned it into a place where both marine life and art flourish.